 Problem populations can persist for several reasons.
 Reducing the size of a large codling moth population takes continued effort against multiple generations of this pest over multiple growing seasons.
 This is because control strategies will never kill 100% of their target and because a segment of the codling moth population remains dormant every generation.
 These dormant moths emerge up to 2 years later, hedging their bets for survival against bad weather and light fruit crops.
 Populations will decline more rapidly when they are addressed more aggressively (more supplementary tools used together); however, not all growers have the resources to or see the value in aggressively controlling moth populations.
 This is particularly true on abandoned on unmanaged orchards or with orchardists that might not grow their fruit for commercial sale.
 Older planting systems with mature trees also contribute to persistent codling moth problems, as these trees are harder to spray and provide better overwintering sites for moth larvae.
-Organic production systems can also contribute to persistent codling moth problems because organic control methods are not as strong as conventional ones.
-Lastly, a lack of knowledge may contribute to persistent codling moth populations.
+Organic production systems can also contribute to persistent codling moth populations.
 Because moth populations are so low, many growers may not have had to deal with a codling moth problem in many years.
 Over this time, the tools and best management practices for controlling this pest have changed.
 In other instances, new growers may never have experienced a codling moth problem.
 Returning a codling moth population back to the level where it can be controlled by sterile insects alone often takes more time and resources than growers expect.
 The program continues to work with local pome fruit producers to identify, contain, and stamp out codling moth hot spots.